jballas/web-dev-hw/assignment-12/README.md

 ### Placeholder images and text

-I found this site for [placeholder images](https://fpoimg.com/) or this one lets you specify animals.
+I found website that let you create [placeholder images](https://fpoimg.com/).
+You can embed the images too.
+This one lets you specify placeholder animal images.
 [Animals placeholder](http://lorempixel.com/)

-For generic text I found [Lorem Ipsum](https://www.lipsum.com/) generator.
+For generic text I found a [Lorem Ipsum](https://www.lipsum.com/) generator.

 For articles I found the [article generator](https://articlegenerator.org/index.php)